ply/ReaScripts/README.md

 by adding the repository: <https://ply.github.io/ReaScripts/index.xml> ([instructions](https://reapack.com/user-guide)).
 You can also browse and download them [directly from GitHub](https://github.com/ply/ReaScripts).

+## Usage

+After installation, scripts can be run from 'Actions' window (default keyboard shortcut: `?`).
+All of them have names starting with `ply_`.
+For each action (script) it's possible there to set your own keyboard shortcuts or add to toolbars or menus.

 ## Support and feedback

 The preferred way to report bugs or request features is the GitHub's [issue tracker](https://github.com/ply/ReaScripts/issues).